-A car lease swap, or transfer, is when a vehicle that is subject to an auto lease is transferred from the current driver of the car to a different driver.
+A car lease swap, or transfer, is a transaction in which a vehicle that is subject to an auto lease is transferred from the current driver to a different driver.
 Along with taking on the running costs of the car, the new driver takes over the lease on the same terms as the original owner.
-This includes making the same monthly payment for the same remaining duration and ensuring that it is returned in an appropriate condition.
+This includes making the same monthly payment for the remaining duration of the lease and ensuring that the vehicle is returned in an appropriate condition.

 How to Swap a Car Lease

 If you are in a lease that you'd like to transfer it to someone else, your first step should be to confirm with your finance company that it is possible.
 You should also ask if the company charges any fees for lease transfers, as these are not uncommon.